Dr Myk Habets Senior Lecturer in Theology

 - +64 9 836 7824 or 0800 999 777

 - [email protected]

-A graduate of Laidlaw and Otago University, Myk has taught theology for a number of schools and universities in NZ and abroad and joined Laidlaw in 2019 as senior lecturer in Theology and Head of Theology.
-Myk leads the School of Theology and is a member of the Senior Leadership Team.
+A graduate of Laidlaw and Otago University, Myk has taught theology for a number of schools and universities in NZ and abroad and is a senior lecturer in Theology.

 Myk has a passion to teach theology—the great doctrines of the Christian faith, founded in Scripture, forged in tradition, applied to culture, and lived out in experience.
 Myk’s teaching and research centre around constructive contemporary theology and moral theology (ethics).
 He has a special interest in pneumatology and is a world-leading scholar of Third Article Theology, theosis, Spirit Christology, the theology of Thomas F. Torrance, Evangelical Calvinism, and the theological interpretation of Scripture.
-Myk is co-editor of Pacific Journal of Theological Research, Co-editor of Journal of Theological Interpretation, Associate Editor of Participatio, Chair of the New Zealand Association of Theological Schools (NZATS), and Vice-President of the Australian and New Zealand Association of Theological Schools (ANZATS).
 Myk is an ordained Baptist Minister, is married, and has two children.

 Trinity, Christology, Pneumatology, Soteriology, Reformed Theology, Moral Theology, Spirit Christology, theosis, the theology of Thomas F. Torrance, Evangelical Calvinism, the works of C.S.
 Lewis, and Third Article Theology.